bcgov/ts-rs-modis-snow-perc-norm/README.md

 If you have bcgovr installed and you use RStudio, click the 'Insert BCDevex Badge' Addin.
 -->

-2020 MODIS derived gridded snow cover compared to reference period
+Gridded snow cover for 2020 compared to reference period
 ============================

 ### Usage

--   gee link to generate average snow cover GeoTiff [https://code.earthengine.google.com/536d9807cf652870ba9264793bf5ebd9]
+-   Google Earth Engine (GEE) link to generate average snow cover GeoTiff [https://code.earthengine.google.com/536d9807cf652870ba9264793bf5ebd9]
 -   R script to generate plots [R/01_load_and_plot.R]

 #### Example